 So what is “Indie Speculative Fiction of the Month”?
-It’s a round-up of speculative fiction by indie authors newly published this month, though some February books I missed the last time around snuck in as well.
+It’s a round-up of speculative fiction by indie authors newly published this month, though some August books I missed the last time around snuck in as well.
 The books are arranged in alphabetical order by author.
 So far, most links only go to Amazon.com, though I may add other retailers for future editions.

 Don’t forget that Indie Speculative Fiction of the Month is also crossposted to the Speculative Fiction Showcase, a group blog run by Jessica Rydill and myself, which features new release spotlights, guest posts, interviews and link round-ups regarding all things speculative fiction several times per week.